Are Plastic Toys Safe?

 The combination of a few chemicals, mostly found in PVC plastics, is what makes plastic toys dangerous for kids and babies.
 And some of the danger comes from the way the toys are used – and whether it ends up in a child’s mouth.

 • Phthalates (pronounced thay-lates) give a plastic toy its soft, squishy feel.
-These are the gender-bending culprits you’ve heard of – endocrine disruptors.
+These are the hormone affecting culprits you may have heard of – endocrine disruptors.
 Phthalates not only upset the body’s hormonal balance, they’ve also been found to stimulate the growth of cancers.

 • Cadmium is a plastic stabilizer.
 A known carcinogen, cadmium also affects normal brain growth and can cause kidney damage.